stevenvergenz/html-palette/README.md

 If `false`, the color picker is drawn as a rectangle, with hue varying on the x axis and saturation varying on the y axis.
 If `true`, it is drawn as a circle, with hue varying with the angle and saturation varying with the radius.

+### updateTriggerBg

+*Type*: `boolean`

+*Default*: `false`

+When enabled, the picker trigger element's `background-color` style will be changed to the current selection color, with a checker pattern to indicate transparency if applicable.

 ### colorCallback

 *Type*: `function(color)`